aldryn/aldryn-segmentation/README.md

 ### Tests:

 Actually, not really sure how to set-up testing for an app that one adds to django CMS.
-All of the following have been performed manually, however.
+All of the following have been performed manually via the included test_project, however.

 - [x] Segment logic tests
 - [x] Segment Pool tests